-Even after creating a recovery database,
+Even after creating a recovery database, Exchange considers the database to be in a dirty shutdown state.
+Therefore,

 I opened a command prompt window and navigated to the folder containing the database.
 Next, I entered the dir command in PowerShell to view the folder's contents (Figure 1).